dfroberg/cluster/docs/index.md

 # Lab Cluster

-This repository _is_ my home Kubernetes cluster in a declarative state.
+This repository _is_ my lab Kubernetes cluster in a declarative state.
 [Flux](https://github.com/fluxcd/flux2) watches my [cluster](./cluster/) folder and makes the changes to my cluster based on the YAML manifests.

 Feel free to open a [Github issue](https://github.com/dfroberg/cluster/issues/new/choose) or join the [k8s@home Discord](https://discord.gg/sTMX7Vh) if you have any questions.